mvr/mvr.github.io/posts/no-three-in-line.md

 by [Achim
 Flammenkamp](http://wwwhomes.uni-bielefeld.de/achim/no3in/readme.html)
 and later by [Ben Chaffin](https://benchaffin.com/).
-I've [written some CUDA code](https://github.com/mvr/no-three-in-line) of my own with the goal of pushing things a little further, and I'll explain it in the rest of this post.
+I've [written some CUDA code](https://github.com/mvr/no-three-in-line)^[By the way, the existing `cuda-mode` for Emacs is a bit messed up, I have a fork with some bugfixes [here](https://github.com/mvr/cuda-mode).] of my own with the goal of pushing things a little further, and I'll explain it in the rest of this post.

 <!--more-->